mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - New diagnostic plotting tool `Calibration.tofpd.diagnostics.plot_peak_info` which plots fitted peak parameters for instrument banks.
 - New algorithm :ref:`IndirectILLReductionDIFF <algm-IndirectILLReductionDIFF>` to reduce Doppler diffraction data for ILL's IN16B instrument.
 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` has additional property, ``DeltaRagged``, which allows using :ref:`RebinRagged <algm-RebinRagged>` to bin each spectrum differently.
-- New caching feature is added to :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to speed up calculation using same sample and container.
+- A new caching feature is added to :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to speed up calculation using same sample and container.
 - New property `CleanCache` in algorithm :ref:`SNSPowderReduction <algm-SNSPowderReduction>`.
-- New options, including three "cache directory" and one "clean cache" in the Advanced Setup tab of the SNS Powder Reduction interface.
+- Including three options for "cache directory" and one for "clean cache" in the Advanced Setup tab of the SNS Powder Reduction interface.

 Improvements
 ############

 - New motor convention for HB2A implemented in :ref:`HB2AReduce <algm-HB2AReduce>`.
-- Improve algorithm :ref:`FitPeaks <algm-FitPeaks>` to enable it to fit with multiple peaks in same spectrum with Back-to-back Exponential function starting from user specified parameters.
+- :ref:`FitPeaks <algm-FitPeaks>` can now fit multiple peaks in same spectrum with Back-to-back Exponential function starting from user specified parameters.
 - :ref:`PDCalibration <algm-PDCalibration>` now initialises A,B and S of BackToBackExponential if corresponding coefficients are in the instrument parameter.xml file.
-- Support fitting diffractometer constants with chi-squared cost function in :ref:`PDCalibration <algm-PDCalibration>`.
+- Support for fitting diffractometer constants with chi-squared cost function in :ref:`PDCalibration <algm-PDCalibration>`.
-- :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now check if previous container is created using the same method before reusing it.
+- :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now checks if a previous container was created using the same method before reusing it.
-- Differential evolution minimizer added to :ref:`AlignComponents <algm-AlignComponents>`.
+- A differential evolution minimizer was added to :ref:`AlignComponents <algm-AlignComponents>`.
-- Differential evolution minimizer added to :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>`.
+- A differential evolution minimizer was added to :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>`.
-- Added option to fix banks' vertical coordinate :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>`.
+- Added option to fix banks' vertical coordinate in :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>`.
-- Loading a CORELLI tube calibration returns a ``MaskWorkspace``.
+- Loading a CORELLI tube calibration also returns a ``MaskWorkspace``.
 - :ref:`AlignComponents <algm-AlignComponents>` has option to output a table listing the changes in position and orientation for each component
 - :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>` now outputs a table listing the changes in position and orientation for each bank
 - :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` now outputs flipping ratios along with polarisation corrections.